DockBoss/Execution-API-Spec/spec/spec-considerations.md

   * Hardhat uses first generated address not generated coinbase
 * What accounts should be allowed to make a call?
   * I think both EOA and PRecompile?
+    * I can use my Metamask addresses to make calls to mainnet on infura
   * should you be able to make calls from a unknown address?
+  *
 * Should it error when `gas` is null and/or zero?
   * ganache allows it to be null
   * nethermind allows it to be zero